chrysle28/binf6110_assignment02/README.md

 <img width="1000" height="587" alt="PCA_plot" src="https://github.com/user-attachments/assets/d0d2d5a9-96c1-49a7-95ff-5a89112c6d52" />

-**Fig. 3**: PCA plot of the quantified reads, with each replicate represented by a different color (early: red, thin: green, mature: blue).
+Fig. 3: PCA plot of the quantified reads, with each replicate represented by a different color (early: red, thin: green, mature: blue).

 <img width="1400" height="957" alt="overall_heatmap" src="https://github.com/user-attachments/assets/6ffa9b18-616e-428c-9371-29657cb147fc" />

-**Fig. 4**: Heatmap showing the sample distances of the replicates.
+Fig. 4: Heatmap showing the sample distances of the replicates.
 Runs SRR10551663 to 65 are from the early stage, SRR10551660 to 62 are from the thin stage, while runs SRR10551657 to 59 are from the mature stage.

 ### **3.2 | Differential Gene Expression**